Email Sending Limits Overview

 While the maximum number of emails you can send from a connected mailbox via Apollo is higher than this, you should start with 50 and monitor your email performance closely.
 If you notice any deliverability issues, lower your sending limits immediately.

-If you need to increase email volume, add more mailboxes and do not increase your sending limits until you have established solid deliverability and domain reputation.
-If you consistently achieve a 5% or higher reply rate and you have a strong domain reputation, you can increase the number of emails you send per day.
-However, even then, please remember that higher sending limits often correlate with worse deliverability rates.
+If you need to increase email volume, link additional mailboxes rather than increase your sending limits.
+Once you consistently achieve a 5% or higher reply rate and you have a strong domain reputation, you can increase the number of emails you send per day.
+However, even then, remember that higher sending limits often correlate with worse deliverability rates.
 You increase your sending limits at your own risk.

-What you write is as important as who you write to, how many emails you send, and when.
-Read more about how to write effective sales emails here or watch this webinar for tips on mastering the cold email.
+What you write is as important as how you send emails.
+Learn more about how to write effective sales emails, or check out Apollo's master class How to Write Cold Emails Anyone Will Respond To for tips on conquering the cold email.

 To send a higher volume of emails without putting your domain at risk:

-Your Email Service Provider (ESP) sets sending limits, not Apollo.
+Wondering why Apollo isn't sending out enough emails to hit your sending limit?
+Your mailbox provider, or MBP, sets sending limits, not Apollo.
 You can configure limits in Apollo to gain some control within the platform.
-However, if you try to set a large email-sending limit, your ESP might not allow it.
-ESPs manage this number natively and might automatically limit how many emails an account can send.
+However, if you try to set a large email-sending limit, your MBP might not allow it.
+MBPs manage this number and might automatically limit how many emails an account can send.

 Back to Top